nrs-org/novelslop/content/vol_01/chap_18.typ

   weirdness.
 Even though she was someone who could regularly come up with very clever lines in conversations, this situation was just too tricky for her.

+  "With yourself?"

+  _"AHHHHHHHHHHHHHHHHHH"_

+  In that moment, Uta had thought of jumping in front of a truck, running off to a new world where this incident did not happen.
+Though, no matter how much she tried to escape from reality, the truth remained that she could never escape from this mess.

   _"In the first place, how did my Uta Proximity Detector not notice him?"_

+  Uta Proximity Detector, a thing that was named like a special ability from shounen manga, was a natural technique that Uta could harness for quite a long time.
+It was so powerful and paranormal that it might steer the whole genre of this novel to supernatural, but Uta really had a passive skill like that.
-  This fact alone might steer the whole genre of this novel to supernatural, but Uta really had a special ability.
-She was able to detect the presence of other people around her, and adaptively control the volume of her monologuing accordingly.
+  Uta was able to detect the presence of other people around her, and adaptively control the volume of her monologuing accordingly.
 According to her experiments in middle school, this radar system was more effective when tracking people with a higher status and popularity.

-  Which could mean that, Mekiru was the opposite of that, so opposite that the radar system did not pick up any signal at all, and she continued talking as if no one was there.
-There were a number of similar cases like this in the past, but the worst it got was just a "Uta-chan, did you say anything?" from her friend.
+  Which could mean that, Mekiru's presence was so low that her system really treated him as some noise, so she continued talking as if no one was there.
+There were a number of similar cases like this in the past, but the worst it got was just a "Uta-chan, did you say anything?" from her friend. _"Gosh!
+Even this system could detect Mona!
+How much of an invisible person you are to be able to easily bypass such a perfect system!"_

+  Returning to her reality, it seemed that there were no further questions, and she could finally flee from everything.
+It would be a headache at home for her to think of a way to cover up everything, but until then, it seemed that she could still enjoy the karaoke session with her friends.

+  "Well, then.
+I'm returning..."

+  The boy nodded in silence, which finally gave Uta the chance to go back.
 ]